 If the standard interfaces such as files, JDBC sources, or native Oracle and Exasol connections are not sufficient for complete ETL scope, you can develop user-defined ETL processes with help of UDF Scripts.
-This section describes the flexibility of the UDF to integrate any system and data format with Exasol (for example, Hadoop).
+This section describes the flexibility of UDFs to integrate any system and data format with Exasol (for example, Hadoop).

 You can insert all possible processes in the script, such as, establishing connections to external systems, extracting the data, data type conversion, and even more complex transformations.
 Through parameters, you can hand over all required information to the script.

 The advantage of this architecture is that you can integrate different types of libraries from different scripting languages to perform specific functions.
 For example, if you use libraries from a script language to take care of data formats, you can use new data formats from Hadoop systems within Exasol, without waiting for the next software releases.

 You can also leverage the Dynamic Input and Output Parameters to develop generic scripts that you can reuse for all types of tables with different structures and data types.

 To achieve the optimum loading performance, you can parallelize ETL processes using UDF scripts by specifying the GROUP BY clause.
 The UDF script is called in parallel for every single group, exactly as it is in the normal usage of UDF scripts within plain SELECT statements.

 The following example explains how to load data in parallel with the help of UDF scripts.
 The inner SELECT invokes a UDF script (once) which connects to a service and returns the list of existing JSON files, plus a certain partition number.
 The outer SELECT calls another UDF script (with the keyword SET) that finally loads that data in parallel, according to partition ID.